Yassıada trials: Dog Case (October 14, 1960 – October 24, 1960)

 The King of Afghanistan had given Celal Bayar a very valuable Afghan hound.
 For a while it was looked after at the State Farm.
 Later, Celâl Bayar had the dog sold to Atatürk Forest Farm and Zoo for 20,000 liras and used the money to pay for a fountain in Mursallı, in the Ödemiş district of İzmir.
-President Celâl Bayar and Minister of Agriculture :tr:Nedim Ökmen were convicted of abusing their influence and authority and making this sale for their own personal gain.
+President Celâl Bayar and Minister of Agriculture Nedim Ökmen were convicted of abusing their influence and authority and making this sale for their own personal gain.